 The Next Steps

-Whether you receive an IRS notice or an audit letter, you need to follow the steps given below to avoid any penalties or charges against you.
+Whether you receive an IRS notice or an audit letter, you need to follow the steps below to minimize the severity of the problems that might lie ahead.

 - Carefully read the letter.
 You need to clearly read it in order to figure out what the purpose of the letter is.
 It could be to simply inform you of any modifications in your tax return, or if you have any outstanding balance due towards the IRS.

 - Provide correct information requested by the IRS.
 The IRS generally asks for your dependent exemptions, filing status, income, and withholdings to verify the information you provide.
-If you withhold or provide any false information, you may be subject to an investigation and may have to face penalties if found guilty.
+If you withhold or provide any false information, you may be subject to a more in-depth investigation.

 Need Legal Representation?
 Get in Touch With Us!

 If you do not agree with the claims of the IRS in the notice or findings in the audit letter, you can challenge it by filing an appeal.
 The procedure of filing an appeal, however, is complex and requires legal expertise.
-That is when you need an IRS tax professional such The Law Offices of Nick Nemeth.
-To learn more or schedule a consultation with Attorney Nick Nemeth fill out our contact form or simply call (972) 484-0829.
+That is when you need the help of The Law Offices of Nick Nemeth.
+To learn more or schedule a consultation with Attorney Nick Nemeth fill out the Free Case Evaluation form to schedule a free, no-obligation consultation or simply call (972) 426-2553.